Fifth Sunday after Trinity – Friday

-Meditate on this, Christian, and worship Him whose name is “Wonderful” (Isaiah 9:6).
+Continue to meditate on this, Christian, and continue to worship Him whose name is “Wonderful” (Isaiah 9:6).

-PRAYER – Indeed, Lord Jesus Christ, Thou art wonderful – Thou art the “Wonderful” foretold by the Prophet Isaiah.
+PRAYER – Indeed, Lord Jesus Christ, Thou art wonderful; Thou art the “Wonderful” foretold by the Prophet Isaiah.
 No man’s reason can comprehend Thee.
-But do shine more and more in my heart by means of Thy Word.
-By means of Thy Gospel, cast Thine image into my soul more and more, glorify Thyself within my heart and soul more and more through Thy Holy Spirit, that I may continue to believe in Thee, true God and man, and my only and dearly beloved Savior, blessed forever!
+But do continue to shine more and more in my heart by means of Thy Word.
+By means of Thy Gospel, cast Thine image into my soul more and more, glorify Thyself within my heart and soul more and more through Thy Holy Spirit, working through Thy Word, that I may continue to believe in Thee, true God and man, as my only and dearly beloved Savior, blessed forever!
 Amen.